1862 International Exhibition

-The International Exhibition of 1862, or Great London Exposition, was a world's fair.
-It was held from 1 May to 1 November 1862, beside the gardens of the Royal Horticultural Society, South Kensington, London, England, on a site that now houses museums including the Natural History Museum and the Science Museum.
+The International Exhibition of 1862, officially the London International Exhibition of Industry and Art, also known as the Great London Exposition, was a world's fair held from 1 May to 1 November 1862 in South Kensington, London, England.
+The site now houses museums including the Natural History Museum and the Science Museum.

-Organisation
+Background and overview

+After the Great Exhibition, held in 1851, had proven to be a huge success, the British Government planned another international exhibition that would surpass both this one and the 1855 Paris Exposition, larger in both size and scale.
+The intention was to showcase the advances which had since been made in industry, technology, and arts.
+It was intended to be held in 1861, but was delayed owing to various international events, including the Italian War of Independence and American Civil War (which caused a shortage of cotton, among other things).

-The exposition was sponsored by the Royal Society of Arts, Manufactures and Trade, and featured over 28,000 exhibitors from 36 countries, representing a wide range of industry, technology, and the arts.
+The exposition, officially named the London International Exhibition of Industry and Art, was sponsored by the Royal Society of Arts, Manufactures and Trade, and featured over 28,000 exhibitors from 36 countries, representing a wide range of industry, technology, and the arts.
 William Sterndale Bennett composed music for the opening ceremony.
-All told, it attracted about 6.1 million visitors.
-Receipts (£459,632) were slightly above cost (£458,842), leaving a total profit of £790.